Do Go On - 369 - The Night Witches

 They'd be like, oh, what a horrible tragedy.

-When you go back, to everyone else, it just looks like you're killing a baby.
+When you go back, it just, to everyone else, it just looks like you're killing a baby.

 Killing a baby, yeah.